 DO-IT Scholars prepares Washington State high school students with disabilities for success in college and careers.
 Scholars attend Summer Study sessions, held during three consecutive summers at the University of Washington campus.
 This allows students to experience college life and work on self advocacy skills.
 Throughout the school year, Scholars connect with program staff, DO-IT Mentors, and each other using email and e-lists.
 They also meet in-person at DO-IT events, complete individual and group projects, and receive valuable information and support for the transition to college.

-APPLY BY JANUARY 30!
+APPLY BY JANUARY 30 FOR TOP PRIORITY!

 Important note: Applications are accepted throughout the school year for the upcoming summers.
 However, priority is given to applications received by January 30th.
 Applications received after January 30th are considered on a space-available basis.

 The Senate Page program, part of the Washington State Legislative Page School, is a great opportunity for those interested in learning how decisions are made in their state government through providing a helping hand during legislative sessions.
 Pages perform many tasks that allow Senators and staff to focus on legislative duties, including but not limited to delivering documents, picking up supplies, attending page school, and serving on the senate floor of the state capitol building!
 Stipend provided of $35 per day.

 - When: Work for one week during the legislative session, Monday-Friday between the hours of 7:45am-4:50pm.
 Must attend a 2-hour orientation the Sunday before your assigned work week.

 - Where: State Capitol in Olympia, WA (see details regarding host homes)

 - Who: Must be at least 14 years of age and have not reached your 17th birthday.